efarsarakis/gadget3/README.md

 GADGET3 compilation:

-Systype has been created called "epcc" which in the Makefile sets the appropriate library paths.
+Systypes have been created which in the Makefile sets the appropriate library paths.

 	$ make CONFIG=Config-Small.sh  EXEC=Gadget3-small-double